VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ## 2.2 Justification

 Vermont has 256 municipalities: 237 towns, 10 cities, 5 unincorporated towns, and 4 gores.
 Unlike other states with county government that often oversees the task, in Vermont individual municipalities are responsible for parcel mapping of taxable lands in their jurisdiction.
 Most towns budget to hire a GIS vendor to maintain their digital parcel data and depend on them to reflect any changes to parcel geometry since the town's last update.
 Frequency of geometry updates varies depending on the needs and resources of the town, with some updates performed annually and others completed every two to three years or more.
-Some towns remain without any digital parcel geometry maintenance.
+Some towns do not update their digital parcel geometry.
 Town oversight of parcel mapping is typically the responsibility of its listers or assessors.
 Accuracy of taxation and identification of land-based and thus parcel-related trends suffer without a tight relationship between grand list and map maintenance.

 The [Statewide Property Parcel Program](https://vcgi.vermont.gov/data-and-programs/parcel-program) publishes municipal parcel map data joined to the annual statewide grand list in a uniform, digital format.
 The Program relies on towns voluntarily sharing updated parcel geometry with VCGI, typically via their vendor.
 These data are then reviewed and edited for data standard compliance and made publicly available by VCGI in a uniform, accessible way with [many capabilities](https://github.com/VCGI/documentation/blob/main/parcelviewer4/User_Guide.md).
 The data drive applications such as the [Vermont Parcel Viewer](https://maps.vcgi.vermont.gov/ParcelViewer/) that draws more than 500,000 unique views a year, and are offered as raw spatial data that sees more than 1 million unique views a year.